NorthboundNetworks/ZodiacFX/README.md

 	* Click 'Restart' in the web interface header to complete the update

 * **[Advanced] To update via cURL**:
-	* Run the following command: #curl --verbose -0 --form "file=@ZodiacFX_vXX_update.bin"
+	* Run the following command: **curl --verbose -0 --form "file=@ZodiacFX_vXX_update.bin"**
-	* If the firmware upload fails, you may need to use the multipart/related content type like so: #curl -H "Content-Type: multipart/related" --verbose -0 --form "file=@ZodiacFX_vXX_update.bin"
+	* If the firmware upload fails, you may need to use the multipart/related content type like so: **curl -H "Content-Type: multipart/related" --verbose -0 --form "file=@ZodiacFX_vXX_update.bin"**
-		* Note: on some platforms, a manual restart may be required after uploading the firmware
+		* Note: a restart is required after the update to load the new firmware.

 ## Building the Project